By Lori Flynn

 CERT Secure Coding team

-Although we’ve developed secure coding rules and guidelines for Java, prior to 2013 we had not developed a set of secure coding rules that were specific to Java’s application in the Android platform.
+Although the CERT Secure Coding team has developed secure coding rules and guidelines for Java, prior to 2013 we had not developed a set of secure coding rules that were specific to Java’s application in the Android platform.
 Android is an important area to focus on, given its mobile device market dominance (82 percent of worldwide market share in the third quarter of 2013) as well as the adoption of Android by the Department of Defense.

 This blog post, the first in a series, discusses the initial

 development of our Android rules and guidelines.
 This initial

 development included mapping our existing Java secure coding rules and

 guidelines to Android applicability and also the creation of new

 CERT Secure Coding Team

 blog post describes a research initiative aimed at eliminating